Digital Security Explained

 Common misconceptions

-Layering is not the same as tool accumulation.
-Controls must be coordinated and monitored.
+Layering is not the same as accumulating tools.
+Controls must be coordinated, monitored, and aligned with actual risks.

 It reduces risk.
 It does not eliminate it.
 Residual risk always remains.